-Schools with 90% or greater of AP enrolled students scoring 3+ on AP exams in 2008-2009 earn 3 points regardless of improvement.
+Schools with 90% or greater of AP/IB/Early College enrolled students scoring 3+ on AP exams, 4+ on IB exams, or C or better in Early College classes in 2012-2013 earn 3 points regardless of improvement.

 10. Students Making Expected EPAS Reading Gains - 3 possible points